arnfol/shared_ports/README.md

 Practical use of this module is the ease of pinout reconfiguration during the development process, thus making iterative advancement much easier.

-Script was written for Python 3.6.6.
+The script was written for Python 3.6.6.

 ## Features